Term of the Moment

 Regular Computers and GPUs

-Cryptocurrencies are coming online constantly, and new cryptos can sometimes be mined with everyday computers or computers with stand-alone GPU cards installed.
+New cryptocurrencies are coming online constantly, and new cryptos can generally be mined with everyday computers containing stand-alone GPU cards.
+See GPGPU.

 The Bitmain ASIC Miner

-Custom made for blockchain hashes, the Antminer S9 was one of the fastest ASIC miner machines on the market in 2017.
+Custom made for solving the proof-of-work puzzle, the Antminer S9 was one of the fastest ASIC miner machines on the market in 2017.
 ASIC miners such as this use a whole lot more power than an ordinary PC, and this unit requires a stand-alone 1600-watt power supply.
 (Image courtesy of Bitmain Technologies.)

 Miner Motherboard